 Grinding shall begin and end at lines normal to the pavement centerline at the project limits.
 Passes of the grinding head shall not overlap more than 1-inch.
-This requirement shall be waived in irregularly shaped roadway sections that do not allow for full passes of the grinding equipment.
 No unground surface area between passes will be permitted.

 FINAL SURFACE FINISH